nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given client identification number is invalid.
+The given Client id is invalid.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 2.

-**Use case: UC6 - Add a car to a client**
+**Use case: UC6 - Add Car to Client**

 **MSS**

-1. User <u>list clients (UC2)</u>.
+1. User <u>list Clients (UC2)</u>.
-2. User requests to add a car to a specific client in the list.
+2. User requests to add a Car to a specific Client in the list.
-3. MATER adds the car to the client and displays a confirmation message.
+3. MATER adds the Car to the Client and displays a confirmation message.

     Use case ends.